Apply settings for iOS mobile devices

 If you have the legacy free edition of Google Apps, upgrade to G Suite to get this feature.

-As a G Suite administrator, you can decide how people use their G Suite account on managed Apple® iOS® devices.
+As an administrator, you can decide how people use their corporate account on managed Apple® iOS® devices.
 For example, you might want to recommend work apps for users to install on their devices or control how their data is synchronized with apps.

 Before you begin